technonaturalist

 Fun with static electricity and other things

-Posted on: Saturday, 17 March 2012 @ 1:45pm
+posted on: Saturday, 17 March 2012 @ 1:45pm in

 Just randomly (and because they asked nicely), we decided to go down to the park at the end of the road on bladei (okay, fine, Thursday, to be followed up by a trip to City Farmers to stock up on roo meat and mutton, and more flea meds).

-The day was lovely, and of course I hadn't brought the camera, missed out on some awesome shots.
-I really need to buy something that will cart just the camera with my favourite lens attached, don't really need the monstrosity that is Josh's camera bag (I have enough crap to haul as is).
+The day was lovely, and of course I hadn’t brought the camera, missed out on some awesome shots.
+I really need to buy something that will cart just the camera with my favourite lens attached, don’t really need the monstrosity that is JJ’s camera bag (I have enough crap to haul as is).

-While Cub slid down the slide, I heard that distinctive crackle as his clothes charged up with static electricity.
+While 3yo slid down the slide, I heard that distinctive crackle as his clothes charged up with static electricity.
 Then he ran back up the slide and grabbed onto the metal frame up the top to assist his ascent.

 CRACK!
 “OW!”
 The surprise on his face was adorable.